api

 3. TCP peer address (fallback)

-This means requests routed through load balancers and CDNs are correctly attributed to the originating client.
+requests routed through load balancers and CDNs are correctly attributed to the originating client.

-##Best practices
+##best practices

-• Use /bulk for batch lookups — a single bulk request with up to 100 items counts as one request against your quota.
+• use /bulk for batch lookups — a single bulk request with up to 100 items counts as one request against your quota.